William Franklin: Colonial governor

 William Franklin completed his law education in England, and was admitted to the bar.
 William and Benjamin Franklin became partners and confidants, working together to pursue land grants in what was then called the Northwest (now Midwest).
-Before they left England, the senior Franklin lobbied hard to procure his son an appointment, especially working with the Prime Minister Lord Bute.
+Before they left England, Benjamin lobbied hard to procure his son an appointment, especially working with the Prime Minister Lord Bute.

-Franklin was inducted into the original American Philosophical Society, founded by Benjamin Franklin, around 1758.
+William was inducted into the original American Philosophical Society, founded by Benjamin Franklin, around 1758.

 In 1763, William Franklin was appointed as the Royal Governor of New Jersey.
-He had asked the prime minister, Lord Bute for the position.
-Bute made the decision secretly to grant the request, not even informing Benjamin Franklin; he intended as a reward for Benjamin's role and a move to weaken the Penn faction.
+He had asked Lord Bute for the position.
+Bute made the decision secretly to grant the request, not even informing Benjamin Franklin; he intended the position as a reward for Benjamin's role and a move to weaken the Penn faction.
 He replaced Josiah Hardy, a merchant and colonial administrator who sided with the New Jersey legislature against the government in London.
 Randall states:

 American War of Independence

 Owing to his father's role as a Founding Father and William's loyalty to Britain, the relationship between father and son became strained past the breaking point.
 When Benjamin decided to take up the Patriot cause, he tried to convince William to join him, but the son refused.
 After Benjamin Franklin was systematically ridiculed and humiliated by Solicitor-General Alexander Wedderburn before the Privy Council on 29 January 1774, he expected his son to resign in protest.
 Instead, William advised his father to take his medicine and retire from office.
-University of Mississippi historian Sheila Skemp noted: "[William] did not abandon Benjamin, but Benjamin abandoned him."

 His Loyalist position was a reflection of his respect for benevolent authority which he felt was embodied by the British Crown, a view consistent with his father's earlier Anglophilia.
 Further, unlike his father William was a devout member of the Church of England, which reinforced his loyalty to the Crown.
 Financially, he needed the salary and perquisites.
-On 13 January 1775, with revolution seeming imminent, Franklin delivered his "Two Roads" speech to the New Jersey legislature, urging the New Jersey Legislature to take the road toward prosperity as a part of England rather than a road to civil war and anarchy.
-The legislature instead unanimously issued a resolution in support of the radicals in Boston.
+On 13 January 1775, with revolution seeming imminent, Franklin delivered his "Two Roads" speech to the New Jersey legislature, urging the New Jersey Legislature to take the road toward prosperity by remaining loyal to the Crown rather than a road to civil war and anarchy.
+The legislature instead unanimously issued a resolution in support of the Patriots in Boston.